yushiangfu/study-notes/c0-task-memory.md

 </details>

 ## <a name="task-startup"></a> Task Startup

-We've already seen the complete memory layout of a task, and now we will introduce what has been done before the main function runs.
-For example, when we execute a 'Hello World' program from a shell, the shell first clones itself as a new one.
+Before the main function runs, there are several important steps that are performed when executing a program like a 'Hello World' program from a shell.
-That shell replaces itself with the target binary and prints the greeting message.
-All the mapping-related essential steps are listed here in chronological order:

-- fork()
+Here is a chronological order of the essential mapping-related steps:

+- `fork`: The shell clones itself to create a new process.
-  1. Duplicate mm.
+  1. Duplicate mm: The memory management structure is duplicated.
-  2. Duplicate page tables and vma list.
+  2. Duplicate page tables and vma list: The page tables and virtual memory areas are duplicated from the parent shell.

-- execve()
+- `execve`: The new process replaces itself with the target binary (the 'Hello World' program) and prepares for its execution.
-  1. Prepare new mm and page table; replace the old ones.
+  1. Prepare new `mm` and page table: A new memory management structure and page table are created for the new process.
-  2. Prepare stack.
+  2. Replace the old `mm` and page table: The old memory management structure and page table are replaced with the new ones.
+  3. Prepare stack: The stack for the new process is set up.
-  3. Load the main program into memory.
+  4. Load the main program into memory: The executable code of the main program is loaded into memory.
-  4. Prepare heap.
-  5. Load linker into memory.
-  6. Prepare special mappings: sigpage, vvar, vdso.
+  5. Prepare heap: The heap region is prepared for dynamic memory allocation.
+  6. Load the linker into memory: The linker (e.g., `ld.so` or `ld-linux.so`) is loaded into memory.
+It is responsible for loading and linking shared libraries.
+  7. Prepare special mappings: Special mappings such as `sigpage`, `vvar`, and `vdso` are set up.
-  7. Copy arguments and environment variables to stack.
+  8. Copy arguments and environment variables to the stack: The command-line arguments and environment variables are copied to the stack for access by the program.
-  8. Pass control to the linker.
+  9. Pass control to the linker: Control is transferred to the linker, which performs additional initialization and sets up the program's execution environment.

+These steps ensure that the necessary memory mappings and structures are established before the main function of the program starts executing.
-At this point, the linker (e.g., ld.so) takes control and helps load the libraries specified by the main program and passes control to it afterward.
+After the necessary preparations, the linker (e.g., `ld.so`) loads the libraries specified by the main program and passes control to it.
-The linker has a strong presence and is always part of a running task; its path is specified during program compilation.
+The linker's role is vital, and its path is determined during program compilation.
-It should be noted that binaries copied from other Linux-based systems might have trouble looking up the linker locally and, unsurprisingly, abort.

-- linker
+- Linker:
-  1. Load libraries.
+  - Loads libraries.
-  2. Extend heap.
+  - Extends the heap if needed.
-  3. Pass control to the main program.
+  - Passes control to the main program.
-- main
+- Main:
-  1. Hello, Za Warudo!
+  - Executes the program's instructions, such as printing "Hello, Za Warudo!".

 <p align="center"><img src="images/task-memory/task-startup.png" /></p>